Long Beach announces move into State’s Yellow Tier for Economic Recovery

 The State’s tiered system is based on the number of new cases per day (per 100,000 residents), positivity rate and health equity metric.

 Los Angeles County, which includes Long Beach, was until recently in the Orange Tier.
 In order to advance to the Yellow Tier, the County had to maintain Yellow Tier numbers for two consecutive weeks.
-This included a case rate of less than on new case per 100,000 residents on a daily basis, less than 2% positivity rate and less than 2.2% health equity metric, according to California’s Blueprint for a Safer Economy.
+This included a case rate of less than one new case per 100,000 residents on a daily basis, less than 2% positivity rate and less than 2.2% health equity metric, according to California’s Blueprint for a Safer Economy.

 As of June 15, the state will “move beyond” the Blueprint and fully reopen its economy across the state if the following criteria is met: